-Compare NIJC Model Code Section 1-17 H:
+Compare 1989 BIA Tribal Juvenile Justice Code Section 1-17 H:

-In addition to the allegations required under section 1-17F of this code, a petition alleging that there is a breakdown in the parent-child relationship shall also allege that the filing of the petition was preceded by complying with each of the following that are applicable and appropriate:
+In addition to the allegations required under section 1-17 F of this code, a petition alleging that there is a breakdown in the parent-child relationship (emphasis added) shall also allege that the filing of the petition was preceded by complying with each of the following that are applicable and appropriate:

-- 1. the child and his family have participated in counseling or either the child or his family has refused to participate in family counseling; - 2. the child has been placed in the home of a relative, if available, or the child has refused placement in the home of a relative; - 3. the child has sought assistance at an appropriate juvenile shelter care facility for runaways or the child has refused assistance from such a facility; and - 4. the child has been placed in a foster home or the child has refused placement in a foster home.
+- 1. the child and his family have participated in counseling or either the child or his family has refused to participate in family counseling; - 2. the child has been placed in the home of a relative, if available, or the child has refused placement in the home of a relative; - 3. the child has sought assistance at an appropriate juvenile shelter care facility for runaways or the child has refused assistance from such a facility; and (emphasis added) - 4. the child has been placed in a foster home or the child has refused placement in a foster home. (emphasis added)

 The Sault Ste.
-Marie statute replaces the NIJC Model Code's "breakdown in the parent-child relationship" with being "incorrigible," which it defines at Section 36.301 to mean "a child who is repeatedly disobedient to the reasonable and lawful commands of his or her parents, guardian, or custodian."
-The NIJC Model Code does not define a "breakdown in the parent-child relationship" but under its definition of "Family in Need of Services" at Section 1-1 C (14), the juvenile court, under its FINS process, has jurisdiction over:
+Marie statute replaces the 1989 BIA Tribal Juvenile Justice Code's "breakdown in the parent-child relationship" with being "incorrigible," which it defines at Section 36.301 to mean "a child who is repeatedly disobedient to the reasonable and lawful commands of his or her parents, guardian, or custodian."
+The 1989 BIA Tribal Juvenile Justice Code does not define a "breakdown in the parent-child relationship" but under its definition of "Family in Need of Services" at Section 1-1 C (14), the juvenile court, under its FINS process, has jurisdiction over: